 Therefore, it’s generally best for seniors over 80 to buy a permanent life insurance policy if they need more face value than a final expense policy.
 Keep in mind, although both term and permanent policies require medical exams and full underwriting the cost is usually less (per thousand of insurance) than a final expense policy.

 Because of the unique nature of life insurance for seniors over 80, you can save significant money by consulting an independent life insurance agent with extensive experience in life insurance for seniors.

 For a person in their 30s, buying life insurance is relatively uncomplicated, and the pricing (for term policies) is pretty straightforward.
 But as you age and develop health issues, you can find the best deal by working with an independent agent who knows which carriers have underwriting guidelines that are most favorable to your issues, as well as to seniors over 80 in general.

 An independent agent also may be able to help you qualify for a table shaving program that can improve your health rating, reducing your premium even further.

 The Bottom Line

 Life insurance for seniors over 80 is useful for protecting a family, leaving an inheritance and/or covering final expenses, but making the right choice isn’t as simple as looking online.
-Talking to an independent life insurance agent that specializes in life insurance for seniors will be well worth your time.
+Talking to an independent agent that specializes in seniors will be well worth your time.